shravanrn/mozilla_firefox_nacl/README.txt

 My notes
 ========
 Version of firefox modified to use a sandboxed version of libjpeg.
 Update the paths in media/libjpeg_naclport/moz.build and then build with ./mach build.

+To run use
+# for the purposes of testing we are turning of seccomp.
+Eventually, we should perform all initialization prior to seccomp init
+export MOZ_DISABLE_CONTENT_SANDBOX=1
+./mach run

 The sandboxed version of libjpeg is compiled with NaCl's gcc compiler.
 This binary is then loaded with the help of the library from https://github.com/shravanrn/Sandboxing_NaCl.git